-The Community-Based Monitoring Project 1997-01 provides some valuable insights into the opportunities and challenges facing northern communities in the Slave Geological Province of the Northwest Territories.
+The Community-Based Monitoring Project 1997-02 provides some valuable insights into the opportunities and challenges facing northern communities in the Slave Geological Province of the Northwest Territories.
 The results from this four year project tell a story of changes in the Dene community of Lutsel K'e and the impact that mineral resource development has had on their journeys toward self-government, healing and cultural preservation.

-Figure 59.
+Figure 67.
 Three Journeys of Community Health (Dene way of Life) from the Community-Based Monitoring Pilot Project 1996.

 Employment is an indicator of particular significance to the well-being of the community and their vision of self-government.
-(Figure 7, 8) Employment in the traditional and in the local wage economy provides individuals with capacity to provide for their own basic needs as well as that of their families.
+(Figure 6,7,8) Employment in the traditional and in the local wage economy provides individuals with capacity to provide for their own basic needs as well as that of their families.
 Employment in the mining sector also provides community members with valuable income but can also lead to many other changes in the community.
-(See Impact Hypotheses in Figures 41-59)
+(See Impact Hypotheses in Figures 48-66)

-Information gathered through quantitative as well as qualitative methods, between 1997 and 2001; suggest that employment levels in this sector have varied significantly over that four year period, reflecting seasonal ups and downs in employment opportunities.
+Information gathered through quantitative as well as qualitative methods, between 1997 and 2002; suggest that employment levels in this sector have varied significantly over that five year period, reflecting seasonal ups and downs in employment opportunities.

 This seasonal variation makes it important to compare results from the same season in order to understand whether employment levels have really increased or decreased during the study period.
-Comparing results from December 1998 and January 2001, we know that employment has roughly increased by four percent (4%) during the study period.
-(Figure 7) This increase is slightly higher than what had originally been predicted by the economic development officer in 1996, however, was not recognized as a significant benefit by those community members who evaluated the results in 2001.
+Comparing results from December 1998 and January 2002, we know that employment has roughly increased by four percent (9%) during the study period.
+This increase is higher than what had originally been predicted by the economic development officer in 1996, however, was not recognized as a significant benefit by those community members who evaluated the results in 2001-2002.
+This is most probably due to the highly variable nature of levels of employment at the mine sites, which tend to fluctuate significantly amongst the survey dates (perhaps due to the limited number of people with full-time employment).